ana-cozma/blog/content/posts/dapr-certificate-renewal/index.md

 ### Lesson learned no 1: Have an overview of your Dapr services

 I had no overview of the Dapr system which caused me a lot of time in trying to get to the root cause.
 So first thing I did was to create a **nice dashboard** where we can have an overview of our Dapr services and their certificates.
 I started from the official one from [Grafana](https://github.com/dapr/dapr/tree/master/grafana) for this.
-But the dashboard is a bit outdated so I had some issues with the queries, so I did some changes and you can find the JSON of the dashboard below if it helps anyone.
+But the dashboard is a bit outdated so I had some issues with the queries, so I made some changes and you can find the JSON of the dashboard below if it helps anyone.

 {{< details "Click here to expand report" >}}
 ```json